- 8110 School Building Safety

 - Employees are expected to review their e-mail daily.

-- Communications with parents and/or students should be saved as appropriate and the district will archive the e-mail records according to procedures developed by the computer network coordinator.
+- Communications with parents/guardians and/or students should be saved as appropriate and the district will archive the e-mail records according to procedures developed by the Director of Technology.

 - Employees may access the internet for education-related and/or work-related activities.